8base/managing-devices-using-api-tokens/READme.md

 - _Read_ (Custom Filter) `{ "apiToken": { "token": { "equals": "__requestingApiToken" } } }`
 - _Update_ (Custom Filter) `{ "apiToken": { "token": { "equals": "__requestingApiToken" } } }`

-When an authentication API request comes in, 8base will swap out the `__requestingApiToken` variable with the API Token.
-This allows you to use the API Token as a dynamic variable within custom role filters to scope an permission data based on a given devices role.
+When an authenticated API request comes in, 8base will swap out the `__requestingApiToken` variable with the API Token.
+This allows you to use the API Token as a dynamic variable within a permission's custom filter to scope data based on a given role.

 ![Setting roles and permissions on the Device role in 8base console](./.assets/roles-permissions-devices.png)